The University of Chicago Policy on Title IX Sexual Harassment

 Associate Provost for Equal Opportunity Programs and Title IX Coordinator for the University

-The University official responsible for coordinating compliance with this this Policy is Bridget Collier, Associate Provost for Equal Opportunity Programs.
-Ms. Collier also serves as the University’s Title IX Coordinator, Affirmative Action Officer, and Section 504/ADA Coordinator.
+The University official responsible for coordinating compliance with this Policy is Bridget Collier, Associate Provost for Equal Opportunity Programs.
+Ms. Collier also serves as the University’s Title IX Coordinator for the University, Affirmative Action Officer, and Section 504/ADA Coordinator and coordinates compliance with federal, state and local regulations governing non-discrimination, including Title VI, Title VII, Title IX and VAWA.
 You may contact Ms. Collier in person, by mail, by telephone, by electronic mail, or by any other means that results in Ms. Collier receiving a verbal or written report, using the following contact information:

 Bridget Collier